netinfluence/NetinfluenceUploadBundle/README.md

 ### Setting sandbox storage

-First, we will configure where temporary files - ie. files corresponding to uploads om forms not yet validated - will be put.
+First, we will configure where temporary files - ie. files corresponding to uploads on forms not yet validated - will be put.
-Typically this is a local folder, as data is removed after only a limited space is required.
+Typically this is a local folder, as data is removed after, only limited space is required.

 Most of the configuration is relative to GaufretteBundle, you should create a filesystem.
 In doubt refer to its [documentation](https://github.com/KnpLabs/KnpGaufretteBundle)
 You need to provide QuickerUpload the ID of a valid `filesystem` for its `sandbox`.
 Note that those ID are generated in the form `gaufrette.ADAPTER_NAME_filesystem`.

 Here is a full working example: